HiPhish/fennel-repl.nvim/README.rst

 The following features are needed for a robust REPL experience:

-- [ ] Option to upgrade a REPL which does not follow the protocol; I will probably have to ship the upgrade function with this plugin
+- [X] Option to upgrade a REPL which does not follow the protocol; I will probably have to ship the upgrade function with this plugin
+- [X] Transmitting the formatting function to the server; JSON would be a good choice because Neovim can decode it, but how do I teach the server JSON?
 - [ ] Ability to strip off a prompt received from the server
-- [ ] Transmitting the formatting function to the server; JSON would be a good choice because Neovim can decode it, but how do I teach the server JSON?

 License